My oh my... there are so many protein powders on the market at the moment. Are you confused and want to know which one to buy?

 Protein is a large molecule that is made up of many amino acids and amino acids are the building blocks for protein in the body.
 It's one of the three macronutrients, the other two being carbohydrates and fat.

-It's essential we consume Protein as all of our organs, including the skin, are built from amino acids, as are the muscles, hair and nails.
+It's essential we consume protein as all of our organs, including the skin, are built from amino acids, as are the muscles, hair and nails.

 Many hormones are also proteins.
 The immune system, digestive system and blood all rely on proteins to work correctly too.

-The body needs twenty amino acids, and it can synthesise 11 of these itself!
+The body needs twenty amino acids, and it can synthesize 11 of these itself!
 However, there are nine, called ‘essential amino acids’ that the body can't create and has to gain through the consumption of food.

 Protein is, therefore, an essential part of all of our diets.